Transferability Metrics for Selecting Source Model Ensembles: Evaluating ensemble selection

 We observe the following patterns: (1) Some target datasets are well covered by multiple source datasets.
 For these cases, our metric generates diversity by selecting source models trained on these different datasets.
 For example, for ScanNet (indoor) as a target, our metric selects source models trained on Sun (indoor), COCO, and ADE20K, as COCO and ADE20K contain many indoor images.
 In these cases the backbone of choice is HRNetV2-W28 using fully supervised pre-training, which is generally the best perfoming backbone (76\% of all source models selected).
 (2) For other target datasets there exists a strong source dataset which alone already covers most variations in the target domain.
 For example, Mapillary is the largest dataset in the driving domain and covers all continents.
 Our method nicely picks Mapillary almost exclusively as the sole source dataset for all target driving datasets (Cityscapes, IDD, BDD, Camvid, vKITTI2, and KITTI as the only case with a second source - Cityscapes).
 In these cases, our metric generates diversity by varying model architectures and pre-training schemes within the selected ensemble.
 (3) The most frequently selected source datasets have a greater number of training samples, greater number of labels, and larger diversity of images (Mapillary, COCO, ADE20K).
 These observations are in line with earlier work which show the benefits of in-domain source images~\cite{ngiam18arxiv, mensink21arxiv, yan20cvpr} and large, broad source sets~\cite{kolesnikov20eccv, mahajan18eccv, mensink21arxiv, sun17iccv}.

 \para{Ensemble vs. its members.} In \cref{fig:single_sources_vs_ensemble_eleep} we compare the mean IoU of the selected ensemble to that of its member models.
 On average the ensemble improves over its best member by 4.6\%, and over its worst member by 18.6\%.
 These improvements demonstrate that the sources selected to be part of the winning ensemble are indeed diverse (otherwise the ensemble could not outperform its best member).
 Hence we conclude that our transferability metric is good in selecting a diverse set of source models.

+Finally, to evaluate how important it is to \emph{learn} to combine model predictions, we re-evaluate the results but now using a simple unweighted average of the model predictions instead of the learned head.
+This still outperforms the best single ensemble member by +2.9\%.
+Hence, our improvements are truly due to ensembling models (be it with a fixed combiner head, or with a learned one).